Takayyz/php-practice/README.md

-# php8-practice
+# php-practice
-Just a trial for php8 features
+Just a trial for php features